project-cdim/docs/development-guide/hardware-plugin/docs/en/04_Configuration.md

 A configuration file is created for each manager, in YAML format, with the file name as "manager ID + `_manager.yaml`".
 The manager ID is a name that uniquely identifies the manager and can use alphanumeric characters, underscores (`_`), and hyphens (`-`).
 The configuration file includes the Python module path, class name, and configuration information (details are described [below](#plugin-configuration-file-format)).
-The Python module path must be unique for each manager type.
+The Python modules should be placed in subdirectories, and their paths should be unique for each manager type.

 The sample file structure is as follows.